 Follow this journey on Make It, Bake It, Fake It.

-The Mighty is asking the following: Tell a story about a time someone helped you and/or your child when you needed it most.
+The Mighty is asking the following: What’s the hardest thing you deal with as someone with a chronic illness, and how do you face this?
+What advice and words of support would you offer someone facing the same thing?
 If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.
 Check out our “Share Your Story” page for more about our submission guidelines.